 - “I need to remove the cancer NOW!”.
 Patients who are only focused on removing the cancer.
 As a result, they are unable to contemplate on any additional procedures.
 Very often, these patients will decide to go for a mastectomy as soon as possible.
 Not wrong, but for me I feel a responsibility to assure the patient it is well worth the effort to take more time to consider options.

-- “Let me settle … first”.
-These patients often put other priorities such as family or work matters ahead of their treatment and need prompting to make a commitment to undergo treatment.
+- “Let me settle [insert commitment here] first”.
+These patients often put other priorities such as family or work matters ahead of their treatment, and need prompting to make a commitment to undergo treatment.

 My favoured approach to breast surgery

-In my practice, my favoured approach to breast surgery is (if patient is willing) to restore every breast to its original form, hence the term oncoplastic surgery.
-It’s essential that I give them a range of choices to choose from.
+In my practice, my favoured approach to breast surgery is (if the patient is willing) to restore every breast to its original form, hence the term oncoplastic surgery.
+It is essential that I give patients a range of choices to choose from.

 I would also like to put the point across that the importance of body image varies from individual to individual.
 This is not something to be trivialized or ascribed to vanity.